ukparliament/procedure-parsing/public/comments/parliamentary_procedure.rb.md

       "
     )
   end
+## Method to return all work packages subject to this procedure marked as procedure concluded.

+The number of concluded work packages subject to a procedure is used to calculate the plausibility score of a step being taken.

   def concluded_work_packages
     WorkPackage.find_by_sql(
       "
         SELECT wp.*
         FROM work_packages wp
-      /* We only want to include work packages marked as procedure concluded ... */ /* ... so we inner join to work packages with business items actualising a step in the 'End steps' step collection. */ INNER JOIN (
+        /* We only want to include work packages marked as procedure concluded ... */ /* ... so we inner join to work packages with business items actualising a step in the 'End steps' step collection. */
+        INNER JOIN (
           SELECT wp.id
           FROM work_packages wp, business_items bi, actualisations a, steps s, step_collections sc, step_collection_types sct
           WHERE wp.id = bi.work_package_id
           AND wp.parliamentary_procedure_id = #{self.id}
           AND bi.id = a.business_item_id
           AND a.step_id = s.id
           AND s.id = sc.step_id
           AND sc.parliamentary_procedure_id = #{self.id}
           AND sc.step_collection_type_id = sct.id
           AND sct.name = 'End steps'
         ) concluded_work_packages
       ON concluded_work_packages.id = wp.id
       "
     )
   end
-## A method to add an ellipsis to a description of a procedure, if the description text is longer than 255 characters.
+## Method to add an ellipsis to a description of a procedure, if the description text is longer than 255 characters.

   def description_massaged
     description.length < 256 ? description : description + " ..."